-A limited number of new graduate bursaries, worth £150 per course, are available for any newly qualified osteopath wishing to attend Module 2: Osteopathy in the Cranial Field in either the UK, Germany or Spain.
-These discounts will be applied on a first-come-first-served basis and are valid for courses starting within two years of graduation or within one year of completing Module 1.
+A limited number of new graduate bursaries, worth £250 off course fees, are available for any newly qualified osteopath wishing to attend Module 2: Osteopathy in the Cranial Field in either the UK, Germany or Spain.
+These discounts will be applied on a first-come-first-served basis and are valid for courses starting within five years of graduation or within one year of completing Module 1.

 Please email the office or call +44 (0)1453 767607 for details on all scholarships and bursaries.